Be Prepared — Coffeebot Attends Fire Prevention and Earthquake Preparedness Seminar

-)-- The employees of Digital CB Business Solutions attended a fire prevention and earthquake preparedness seminar February 20, 2018 held at the Amalgated Capital Building by the Bureau of Fire Protection (BFP) – Davao City Fire District.
-This is in light of the recent fire that struck the NCCC Mall Davao December of the previous year that led to the deaths of business process outsourcing (BPO) employees of Survey Sampling International (SSI).
+With employee safety as priority, Digital CB Business Solutions participated in a fire prevention and earthquake preparedness seminar on February 20, 2018 held at the Amalgated Capital Building by the Bureau of Fire Protection – Davao City Fire District.
+Digital CB Business Solutions support all initiatives that will spread awareness on disaster risk reduction.

 The seminar, facilitated by Chief of Fire Safety Enforcement Section SFO1 Jerry Sedayao, REE and Fire Safety Inspector F03 Arjay Anzela, talked about the most common causes of fire, as well as the classes of fire and how to prevent them, among others.
 Afterwards, Anzela discussed what to do in the event of an earthquake.

 Causes of Fire and How To Prevent Them

 Anzela, on the responsibilities of the BFP, said that “70% of our efforts are put to fire prevention.”
 He explained that the goal is to make sure incidents where they have to suppress fire are avoided.